 That said, this new intimacy between job functions can create tension.

 To maximize the value of citizen development initiatives, IT and citizen developers should cultivate a close working relationship.

 How manufacturing IT is organized

 The way IT groups are organized in manufacturing matters just as much as operational concerns.

 For one, many manufacturers don’t have dedicated IT groups.
-This is especially true for SME manufacturers..
-Without resources to manage infrastructure or applications development, there’s a heightened need for citizen developers.
+This is especially true for SME manufacturers.
+Without resources to manage infrastructure or application development, there’s a heightened need for citizen developers.

 In larger companies, a global IT might manage technology policy.
 These groups could be responsible for setting policy and vetting tools for dozens of sites.
 In these cases, communication can be a big hurdle.